 It was assembled with the advice and input of a broad range of industry leaders through an online forum process the results of which were captured in a two-part webinar held in 4 regions around the world last week under the auspices of 4 global industry trade shows AIME,IBTM, IMEX and Meetings Africa and supplemented with advice and commentary from global cities advisor Professor Greg Clark.
 A recording of this webinar is also available.

-A new global Guide on the matter identifies and promotes globally emerging standards, protocols, and good practices.
+This new Global Guide on the matter identifies and promotes globally emerging standards, protocols, and good practices.
 The “AIPC, the International Association of Convention Centres, ICCA, the International Convention and Congress Association and UFI, the Global Association of the Exhibition Industry have collaborated on a highly relevant new publication Good Practice Guide: Addressing COVID-19 Requirements for Re-Opening Business Events.
 The third in a series of COVID-19 related guides, it has been designed to support the work of the associations’ respective memberships in their efforts to identify and apply conditions and safeguards that will enable the safe re-opening of business events while observing the needs and expectations of relevant governments and health authorities for health and safety.

 The Guide complements two earlier publications – Good Practice Guidance to COVID-19 for Convention and Exhibition Centres and Good Practice Guidance for the Use of Centres as Temporary Emergency Facilities – which were produced and distributed in March and April of this year by AIPC and UFI.